ibm-cloud-docs/key-protect/delete-keys.md

 1. [Retrieve your authentication credentials to work with keys in the service](/docs/key-protect?topic=key-protect-set-up-api).

-2. Retrieve the ID of the key that you would like to delete.
+2. Retrieve the ID of the key that you want to delete.

-    You can retrieve the ID for a specified key by making a `GET /v2/keys/` request, or by viewing your keys in the {{site.data.keyword.keymanagementserviceshort}} dashboard.
+    You can find the ID for a key in your service instance by [retrieving a list of your keys](/docs/key-protect?topic=key-protect-view-keys), or by accessing the {{site.data.keyword.keymanagementserviceshort}} dashboard.

 3. Run the following cURL command to delete the key and its contents.